-Marie-Agnès Nicolas is an associate and member of Hughes Hubbard’s Anti-Corruption & Internal Investigations Group and Litigation Department.
+Marie-Agnès Nicolas is a member of Hughes Hubbard’s Anti-Corruption & Internal Investigations Group and Litigation Department.

 In connection with her anti-corruption work, Marie-Agnès Nicolas advises large multinational companies on a range of anti-corruption issues in connection with the U.S. Department of Justice (DOJ) and the French anti-corruption agency (AFA).
 Among other things, she has assisted a variety of the firm’s clients in designing anti-corruption policies and programs, performing compliance audits, and conducting internal investigations and due diligence reviews on third party agents and joint venture or business partners around the world.